 Be honest with yourself.
 Half the battle is reflecting on why you made your resolution in the first place.
 Why was making a change important?
 What led you to want this change in your day-to-day life?

 If you’re not responsible for making this change, who is?

 Magyar-Russell suggests taking it one step further and having a daily check-in with a friend.

 “If your resolution is to stop gossiping, text your friend at night, and tell them how you did that day… how many times you talked about someone else, why you decided in the first place to stop doing that, how it makes you feel when you avoid gossip versus falling into its trap.”

 Magyar-Russell encourages those making resolutions to share them with a support system.
 This could include friends, siblings, coworkers, a spouse, or a neighbor.
 Enlist these folks for encouragement and even the occasional check-in.
 And don’t forget about God.
 Enlisting God through prayer is a powerful way to renew your intention to your resolution as well as strengthen your spiritual life.

 “A lot of people don’t take time to enlist spiritual resources that could help them—like asking people to pray for them as they go through their journey,” Magyar-Russell said.
 “People tend to forget that piece.
 We tend to be so independent that it carries over into our spiritual life as well.”

 7. Don’t be afraid to fail and start again.

 Carter draws a parallel between your resolutions and the plays made by a football quarterback.
 “If a quarterback concentrates on the three interceptions that he threw in the first quarter, he won’t be any good during the second quarter.
 If you mess up, don’t get so disappointed in yourself that you give up on your goal.
 Pretend that your mess-ups were in the first quarter and start the second quarter fresh.”

 “If you don’t have a good January, it’s OK.
-Start over in February,” Carter says.
+Start over next month,” Carter said.